 If the expert has written or edited any books, you should obtain copies of same for cross examination.
 As to his own books or articles, you should have no problem using them or portions of them for cross examination.

-As to books that he has edited, it is likely that he will admit that the book that he edited is an authoritative work.
+As to books that he has edited, it is likely that he will admit that the book that he himself edited is an authoritative work.
 As to books and articles by other experts, some witnesses will refuse to agree that any other texts are “authoritative”.

-There are some cases however that allow a treatise to be used for cross examination if the expert admits that it is a text that he sometimes refers to, or that he owns a copy of it and keeps it in his office.
+There are some cases however that allow a treatise to be used for cross examination if the expert only admits that it is a text that he sometimes refers to, or that he owns a copy of it and keeps it in his office.

 Assuming the proper foundation is laid you can read from the text and ask him if he agrees or disagrees with what you have just read.
 The treatise itself is not supposed to be received in evidence.